WHA: Wildlife hazard assessment

 In 2016 I began a research project at Quonset Point Naval Air Station, and through a series of conversations with employees of the airfield, learned of a “freezer full of gulls” that were being held at the airfield for identification and statistical/ecological research.
 While this proposition, at least of the freezer full of gulls, seemed ridiculous at first, I found myself fascinated.
 Who collected these birds?
 What statistical information/data were they collecting?
 And why?

-In response to some of the more aggressive tactics for mitigating wildlife at airports, I developed a guidebook which can be used to communicate with gulls using their own vocalization patterns and body language.
+In response to some of the more aggressive tactics for mitigating wildlife at airports, I developed a guidebook to be used to communicate with gulls using their own vocalization patterns and body language.
+In addition to the book I wrote and developed curriculum for instructor-led classes and a plan for implication at the Quonset Point Naval Air Base.